LiskArchive/lips/proposals/lip-nazar-architecture.md

 Taking note of the above points, aim for redesigning the architecture of the Lisk Core is to achieve the following:

 1. Identify components which should stay **functionally isolated** from each other.
-2. Design an architecture such that functionally isolated components can form the basics of a **multi-process application**, in order to utilise the potential of multiple hardware cores of the physical processor if available.
+2. Design an architecture such that functionally isolated components can form the basis of a **multi-process application**, in order to utilise the potential of multiple hardware cores of the physical processor if available.
 3. Design each component in a **resilient way to tackle brittleness** of the multi-processing.
 This means that a failure of one component will have minimal impact on other components and that components can recover individually.
 4. Most of the components should **scale elastically** depending upon the available physical resources.
 5. Individual components should be flexible enough to be installed using the **plugin pattern**.
-6. Foundation work to extend scalability of the node, to run different components on **different physical machines** and still operate in a mutually exclusive manner.
+6. Foundation works to extend scalability of the node, to run different components on **different physical machines** and still operate in a mutually exclusive manner.
 7. Provide an **elegant API which can be extended easily** when creating new components for Lisk Core software.
 8. The work performed as part of the redesign should provide a **foundation for the Lisk SDK and DApp creation**, and support us with insights into how to provide those products to users.